Iran executes three men over recent protests

 "We need your help," said the note that went viral on social media, drawing local and international appeals to halt the executions, including from Washington.

-State media broadcast videos of what were presented as the defendants' confessions, which Amnesty International said were extracted by torture.
+Immediately after their execution on Friday, state media re-ran video posts of what were presented as the defendants' confessions, which Amnesty International said were extracted by torture.

 "The shocking manner in which the trial and sentencing of these protesters was fast-tracked through Iran's judicial system amid the use of torture-tainted 'confessions', serious procedural flaws and a lack of evidence is another example of the Iranian authorities' brazen disregard for the rights to life and fair trial," Amnesty said in a report on Wednesday.